Rent management responsibilities include:

-The policies and procedures listed below only apply to community housing providers under the 2006 Funding Agreement, if you require access to an unlinked document, please email IndustryPartnershipsCHP@sa.gov.au
+The policies and procedures listed below only apply to community housing providers under the master agreement, if you require access to a document not listed on this page, please email IndustryPartnershipsCHP@sa.gov.au

 Community housing providers under the 2016 Master Agreement please refer to Master Agreements for all policies and procedures.

 - Community housing rent assessment guidelines: Assessable income percentages and Commonwealth Rent Assistance

 - Community housing rent assessment guidelines: Capping

 - Rent payable hardship reduction provision fact sheet